Euro-BioImaging/BatchConvert/README.md

 your system.
 If singularity is being used, a cache directory will be created at the path ``./.singularityCache`` where the singularity image is stored.

-Finally, you can choose to install the dependencies manually and use your own installations to run the workflow.
+Finally, you can still choose to install the dependencies manually and use your own installations to run the workflow.
 In this case, you should specify ``--profile standard`` and make sure the entrypoints specified above are recognised by your shell.